Skip to main content

 Easements

 The following are the standard MEC easement widths for preliminary planning.
 During design of your project the specifics of all easements needed will be determined.
-It is always the cooperative’s goal to work the developer and other utilities, while also ensuring future members in the area are served by lines that are easily accessible by crews at all times.
+It is always the cooperative’s goal to work with the developer and other utilities, while also ensuring future members in the area are served by lines that are easily accessible by crews at all times.

 • Standard Easement, Overhead Distribution Lines: 20 Feet on either side of the facilities; 40 feet total